Alliance for Albanians: 2017 local election

 The Alliance for the Albanians ran for the first time at the municipal level in Macedonia at the November 2017 local election.
 The campaign was marked by significant tensions with government partners, SDSM and DUI which had entered into coalitions against the Alliance for the Albanians in all municipalities inhabited by Albanians.

-Despite an extremely aggressive campaign from SDSM and DUI and an election marked by irregularities, the Alliance for the Albanians won the race for Mayors of Gostivar, Bogovinje and Vrapciste, while also winning 64 municipal councillor seats across the country.
+The Alliance for the Albanians won the race for Mayors of Gostivar, Bogovinje and Vrapciste, while also winning 64 municipal councillor seats across the country.

 2019 presidential election

 The Alliance for the Albanians, together with the Movement Besa, supported the candidacy of Blerim Reka, an independent Albanian candidate.
-Three candidates were on the ballot in the first round: Stevo Pendarovski of the ruling Social Democratic Union of Macedonia, Gordana Siljanovska- Davkova of the opposition VMRO-DPMNE party.
+Three candidates were on the ballot in the first round: Stevo Pendarovski of the ruling Social Democratic Union of Macedonia, Gordana Siljanovska-Davkova of the opposition VMRO-DPMNE party.

 Blerim Reka came out third in the first round, with 79,888 votes, or 11.08% of overall votes.

 In the second round, won by Stevo Pendarovksi, the Alliance for the Albanians didn't officially support any candidate.

 2020 parliamentary election

-The Alliance for the Albanians ran for the 15 July 2020, early parliamentary election in a pre- electoral coalition with the Alternative under the moto "Time is Now!" and a joint programme "A State for All".
-Despite large-scale electoral fraud from the ruling parties, the coalition won 12 seats, out of which 8 went to the Alliance for the Albanians and 4 to the Alternative.
-In the current legislature, the Alliance for the Albanians and the Alternative are operating as a single parliamentary group representing Albanian opposition.
+The Alliance for the Albanians ran for the 15 July 2020 early parliamentary election in a pre-electoral coalition with the Alternative under the motto "Time is Now!" and a joint programme "A State for All".
+The coalition won 12 seats, out of which 8 went to the Alliance for the Albanians and 4 to the Alternative.

 Governance

 Central government

 Following the 11 December 2016, general election, the Alliance for the Albanians, in close coordination with international actors in Macedonia, played a major role in reaching the 61 MPs needed to form a new majority and end the two-year long political crisis that followed the wiretapping scandal involving key figures of the decade long VMRO-DPMNE – Democratic Union for Integration regime.

 The Alliance for the Albanians participated in the new government with the Ministry of Health as well as Deputy Ministers for Foreign Affairs, Transport and Communications, and Labour and Social Policy.
 In the first few months of the new government, the Alliance for the Albanians led by example in implementing a solid reform strategy, putting accountability, transparency and inclusiveness at the centre of government action.

 Arben Taravari, Minister of Health for the Alliance for the Albanians, was confirmed by a September 2017 poll of the International Republican Institute as the cabinet minister enjoying the biggest political support with 25%, even ahead of the Prime Minister.

-However, the Alliance for the Albanians left the government less than six months after its establishment, as it was becoming clear that the SDSM and DUI were installing a new form of state capture, including the rehabilitation of corrupt politicians involved in the 2015 wiretapping scandal and daily corruption scandals.